GonczarM/port/README.md

 INTRO ANIMATION

-* This video was my recourse for the small intro annimation at the beggining of my portfolio.
+* This video was my resourse for the small intro annimation at the beggining of my portfolio.
 Made me also understand some foreign concepts  better.
 Thanks Conor Bailey

 https://www.youtube.com/watch?v=2ak37WrbSDg